1992 Hooters 500: Second round qualifying

 Second round qualifying was held on Saturday November 14.
 Under the rules at the time, drivers who did not qualify during the first round moved on to second round qualifying.
 Each driver could elect to stand on his time from the first round, or erase their time and make a new attempt.
 Rookie Jeff Gordon bettered his time from the day before, and became the fastest qualifier of the second round.
 That entered him into the wild card drawing for the 1993 Busch Clash.

 Most drivers stood on their times, including Richard Petty, who held on to qualify 39th.
 Jimmy Hensley elected to try again, and wound up losing eleven spots on the grid.
 Stanley Smith, who did not even make top 40 on Friday, made a big improvement, qualifying 33rd.
 Smith would make only one additional NASCAR start, suffering a career-ending crash at Talladega the following season.
-Jimmy Horton went from only 47th-fastest on Friday, to qualify 36th.
+Jimmy Horton, who would find himself leaving the track entirely in Smith's Talladega crash, went from only 47th-fastest on Friday, to qualify 36th.
 Dave Marcis also stood on his time (174.458 mph), but slipped out of the top-40.
 He made the field via a provisional.